 Tell them exactly what your trip will cost.
-Our free booklets help von calculate it.
+Our free booklets help vou calculate it.

 One lists prices of organized student tours.
 They start around \$650.
-If you want to travel on your own and take potluck on meeting people-which may be the most fun of all-add things up for yourself.
+If you want to travel on your own and take potluck on meeting people - which may be the most fun of all-add things up for yourself.

 Start with a charter flight if your school has one.
 Or see our booklet on group flights, student ships, and the bargain airline.

 Add low costs for getting around Britain.
-Our booklets tell you about 3c-per-mile buses and the rail-and-boat pass that takes you up to 1,000 miles for \$30.
+Our booklets tell you about 3e-per-mile buses and the rail-and-boat pass that takes you up to 1,000 miles for \$30.
 Consider hiking too.
 Wordsworth did.

 Multiply the number of your nights in Britain by cost of bed and breakfast or a room in a college residence hall.
-If you're hiking or biking, count on about 70c for youth hostels.
+If you're hiking or biking, count on about 70e for youth hostels.
 At this rate you may be able to stay all summer.
 Allow about \$1 a meal in London, less in the country.
 The booklets say which restaurants and pubs are popular with convivial British students.

 And the booklets mention the fantastically low cost of concerts and plays in Britain.
 You can sit in "the gods"galleries up near Heaven-for 75c.
 A lot of outdoor entertainment, like concerts and folk-singing, is free.

 Clip the coupon.
 Add everything up.
 And tell your parents you can spend this summer in Britain for about what it costs to hang around the house.

+Box 923, New Y fork, N.Y.
+10019

+Name (Please print clearly)

+College

+Address

+City State Zip

+Anything goes when you use IT'S CRICKET.
+11 Exceptional men's toiletries.
+After-shave, 4 oz. \$3.50.
+Cologne, 4 oz. \$4.50.
+Gift sets from \$8.00.
+Available in drug stores and cosmetic departments of department stores only Another fine product of Kayser-R

+MAY STOP THEFT

+Industry may use lie detector test

+Lie detector tests may be used Al Sarquiz of the Kalamazoo Police Dept.

+of

+esned

+at

+rein

+of

+de-, of

+inthter

+ce fic

+en /U nd

+r-no n-l. s-ne as do ed.

+n-he on on

+its

+Id.,

+a-he

-Box 923, New York, N.Y.
-10019 Name (Please print clearly) College Address State Zin MAY STOP THEFT Industry may use lie detector test someday in industrial security departments to cut down theft Al Sarquiz of the Kalamazoo Police Dept. The polygraph machine (or lie detector) is used at present by the Kalamazoo Police Dept. to screen applicants for their department.
-As a result of the findings less than 50 per cent of the applicants are hired, Sarquiz told members of Alpha Phi Sigma, national police honorary at the Union Thursday.
-Thanksgiving library hours announced Library hours for the Thanksgiving weekend have been announced by Dale H. Pretzer, assistant director.
+The polygraph machine (or lie detector) is used at present by the Kalamazoo Police Dept. department.
+As a result of the ma, national police honorary at the Union Thursday.

+Thanksgiving library hours announced

+Library hours for the Thanksgiving weekend have been ansistant director.

 Thanksgiving Day the Library will be closed.